 This first of the three major divisions of the exhibition ended with a room dedicated to “New Themes in the Plastic Arts.”
 Here, for the first time, for the art historian at any rate, was a semblance of coherence.
 Clearly, patriotism and civic virtue were thèmes à la mode in the years immediately preceding the Revolution.
 Mucius Scaevola, Regulus, Manlius Torquatus and, of course, the Horatii were duly exalted.
 The victims of ungrateful tyrants like Belisarius and Miltiades were amply represented, as were the self-sacrificial heroines of antiquity like Cornelia, mother of the Gracchi, and the generous Roman women who gave up their domestic treasures for the good of the state.
 Despite the fact that the artistic representations of such exempla virtutis were encouraged by the French monarchy itself, especially by Louis XVI’s intendant, d’Angiviller, nominated Director-General of the King’s buildings in 1774, it is hard to avoid a certain prematurely revolutionary reading of many of these works, which now look like such pointed, if tactfully classicized, critiques of contemporary ruling-class mores and practices.

 It was interesting to see a wide range of talents dedicated to similar themes and—for the art-historical professional, at any rate—to compare David’s interpretation of the Oath of the Horatii (present here in the form of the Louvre painted sketch) to the far less exciting, less readable work of other academicians, such as the ponderous and illegible later version of the same theme by Caraffe.
-It was also informative to be made aware [pq]A major challenge faced by artists and printmakers of the period was the invention of an appropriate imagery to embody republican ideals.[/pq]of just how popular the Belisarius theme actually was during the prerevolutionary period, interpreted in a wide variety of modes and mediums, from the Poussinesque monumentality of David’s well-known canvas to the small-scale charm of a colorful porcelain group by Paul-Louis Cyfflé.
+It was also informative to be made aware of just how popular the Belisarius theme actually was during the prerevolutionary period, interpreted in a wide variety of modes and mediums, from the Poussinesque monumentality of David’s well-known canvas to the small-scale charm of a colorful porcelain group by Paul-Louis Cyfflé.
 Porcelain also served to commemorate feminine virtue in The Return of Alcestis, a group created by Konrad Linck, an endearing little masterpiece complete with ruined columns and realistic shrubbery, which apparently owes its liveliness and sense of dramatic complexity in miniature to Christoph Wieland’s opera Alceste, one of the most advanced musical-dramatic productions of its time.

 This section of the exhibition made it painfully clear, even without the benefit of wall text, that it was not always easy to make ambitious history paintings work.
 One would think that, given the thoroughness of academic training and the rather formulaic process by which the standard history painting was brought into being, that a relatively high level of professional competence—a basic knowledge of how to get a picture to communicate its message with directness and a certain elegance—would be maintained by French painters.
 Quite the contrary; the rate of failure, whether judged by today’s standards or those of the period, was high.
 It is equally clear, even from the few painted sketches by David on view, how much better he was than his contemporaries.
 The recently discovered painted sketch by his rival Peyron of the Death of Socrates, a clair-obscur shambles of grimacing, gesticulating and swooning figures dispersed in unrelated and meaningless groups across the drapery-strewn canvas, makes David’s superiority clear and reveals just how structurally and expressively coherent his version of the theme in the Metropolitan Museum really is.